 Vail Concerts and Festivals Are Back in Full Force

-But don’t miss everything in between.
+But don’t overlook the smaller events and activities.
 One of our favorite events last summer was the farm to table dinners produced by Taste of Vail.
+And, happy hour with the goats at Vail Stables is so much fun.

 Why Vail Summer